MariaYR/ICML2020_submission/README.md

-# acm_fat2020_submission
+# ICML 2020 submission
-This is the repo for the ACM Fat 2020 submission
+This is the repo for the ICML 2020 submission